RichardLitt/remote-workers-toolbox/README.md

  * **Party moderately**.
 It is very easy to party too hard on the road.
 Remember this is your life.
  * **Journal**.
  * **Sleep in the dark**.
+ * **Schedule**.
+Block out time for tasks, and in particular for work.
+Don't always be on - make sure you schedule time to be off.
+The easiest way to fail to do this is not to schedule time at all.

 ## Periodically